zetagalactic/crowdfunding-xrpl-old/README.md

 **Our Future Goals!!**
 ---
-Our hope lies in making our platform works in a similar way to how the Blockchain does:
+Our hope lies in making our platform works similarly to how the Blockchain does:
 1. Completely Decentralized
 2. Runs on Web3.0
 3. Maintained By The Community
-4. Run Its Own Crypto Currency
+4. Run Its Own CryptoCurrency

-Demo:
+Demo Content:
 ----
 **Demo page that represents how the site will look like:** https://en.goteo.org/project/tres-cadires-motor-agroecologic